tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - find that CD8<sup>+</sup> T cell exhaustion in bone marrow was primarily alloantigen-driven
 # Determinants of anti-PD-1 response and resistance in clear cell renal cell carcinoma
 ## Abstract
- - higher number of expanded TCR clones in pre-treatment responders suggesting pre-existing immunity
+ - higher number of expanded TCR clones in pre-treatment responders suggesting pre-existing immunity, **presumably to tumor before ICI is what this means?**, maintenance of these pre-treatment expanded clones associates with response
 ## Introduction
  - clear cell renal cell carcinoma: most common subtype of kidney cancer, immunogenic, most tumor mutational burden (comparable to "cold" tumors, 10-fold lower than melanoma, TMB doesn't associate with ICB response)
 # Development of TCRB CDR3 length repertoire of human T lymphocytes